ilyasergey/YSC2229/_sources/wsl.rst.txt

          :width: 820px
          :align: center

-12. If you prefer to use `VSCode <https://code.visualstudio.com/>`_ instead of Emacs for your development, you should start by installing the Remote-WSL plugin.
+12. You can use `VSCode <https://code.visualstudio.com/>`_ instead of Emacs for your development, assuming you've done steps 1-7.

+    Start by installing the Remote-WSL plugin.
 It is the one suggested the firsrt time you run VSCode.
-Alternative you can install it by pressing ``Ctrl-Shift-P``, typing "install extensions", and choosing "Install Extensions" item from the dropdown menu, and then finding and installing the "Remote-WSL" extension.
+Alternatively, you can install it by pressing ``Ctrl-Shift-P``, typing "install extensions", and choosing "Install Extensions" item from the dropdown menu, and then finding and installing the "Remote-WSL" extension.

-    Next, press ``Ctrl-Shift-P`` and choose "Remote-WSL: New Window".
-This will take a few seconds and will start a new window of VSCode that runs **inside your WSL Linux** (you can even start a terminal there).
+    After installing that extension, press ``Ctrl-Shift-P`` and choose "Remote-WSL: New Window".
+This will take a few seconds and will start a new window of VSCode that runs **inside your WSL Linux** (you can even start a Linux terminal there).

-    Next, **in this remote window**, install the exntesion "OCaml and Reason IDE".
+    Next, **in this remote window**, install the exntesion "OCaml and Reason IDE" in the same way as described above.

     Now, you can open an OCaml file (``Ctrl-Shift-P``, followed by "File: Open File") and enjoy the advanced features: highlighting, code completion, and